joelkoz/NodeMDA/README.md

 The general workflow for using NodeMDA is as follows:

-1. A *model* of your software architecture is created using some external tool (usually a UML diagraming tool).
+1. A *model* of your entity and service definitions are created using an external UML diagraming tool.

 2. The model is processed using NodeMDA to generate source code and other project artifacts.
 In general, NodeMDA generates all of the boilerplate code and stubs for things such as your services and persistence entities.

 3. Where necessary, code stubs are filled in by hand to supply the business logic or add other functionality.

 4. The resulting code is tested.
-If additions or changes are required, the process returns to step #1 where the *model* is modified and the entire cycle is repeated.
+If additions or changes to the schemas or interfaces are required, the process returns to step #1 where the *model* is modified and the entire cycle is repeated.